c-0w0/RNN-Email-Spam-Classification/README.md

-A training and a deployment of RNN for email spam classfication.
+A training and a deployment of RNN for email spam classification.

 ## Performance metrics